pvlib/pvlib-python/paper/paper.md

 datasets relevant to PV modeling.
-These functions provide a standardized interface for reading data files in various complex data formats, offering conveniences like optionally standardizing the dataset variable names and units to pvlib's conventions [@pvlibiotools].
+These functions provide a standardized interface for reading data files in various complex data formats, offering conveniences like optionally standardizing the dataset variable names and units to pvlib's conventions [@Jensen2023].
 As of version 0.10.1, `pvlib.iotools` contains functions to download data from over ten online data providers, plus file reading/parsing functions for a dozen solar resource file formats.